schooofs/digital-river-global-commerce-1/README.txt

 * Enhanced checkout pages with Account Creation and Guest Checkout options.
 * When a shopper's shipping addressed is not confirmed, Shipping Costs will be shown as estimated and not actuals.
 * Improved Settings Page help text.

+= [1.2] - 2020-02-19 =
+* Added default legal links in the footer and Terms Of Sale checkbox during checkout.
+* Updated text label of locale dropdown during checkout from "Locale" to "Currency" for ease of use by shoppers.
+* Currency selector needed to populate ship to country possibilities.
+* Added support for dynamic naming tax field as "Tax" or "VAT" based on geographic region of sale.
+* Checked available shipping options and applied the default one to the cart.